Personal exports - retail exports: Controls at export - airports and ports: Export control procedures

 Forms rejected by Customs

-Goods must be exported from the EC to qualify for zero-rating.
+Goods must be exported from the EU to qualify for zero-rating.
 Prior to export they must be made available to a customs officer for examination as required.
 Where the customs officer is not satisfied that:

 - the traveller is exporting the goods, or